IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO_INGRESS_TLS.md

 This last step, replacing the wildcard host "*" with the correct DNS name, is not really necessary.
 The Ingress Gateway would work with the wildcard, too, but now you have a correct configuration that is more secure.
 And this is what this workshop is about, isn't it?

-`istio-ingress-tls.yaml` creates an Istio Gateway configuration using the TLS certificate stored in a Kubernetes secret.
+`istio-ingress-tls.yaml` creates an Istio Gateway configuration using the TLS certificate we stored in a Kubernetes secret before.

 It also generates a VirtualService definition for this Gateway with routes to services that do not exist at the moment.
 If you look at the definition, you can see 3 "match" rules, they are all based on the "hosts" definition which is the Ingress URL:
 * "https://INGRESSURL/auth" routes to the keycloak service on port 8080